-Portions of this funding have been made possible through generous donations from parents of Purdue students, Student Life, and the Parents Fund.
+Portions of this funding have been made possible through generous donations from OUR donors, parents of Purdue students, Student Life, and the Parents Fund.

-Any Purdue University – West Lafayette undergraduate student currently or previously engaged in research, creative endeavors, or scholarly works under the guidance of a Purdue University faculty or staff mentor.
+Any Purdue University – West Lafayette undergraduate student currently or previously engaged in research, creative endeavors, or scholarly works under the guidance of a research mentor.

 - The undergraduate student must have received official acceptance for a presentation, but those who have applied to present but have not heard a decision can still apply while indicating that in the application.

 - The student must be enrolled in good standing in an undergraduate degree-seeking program (or PharmD) at Purdue University-West Lafayette both when the research was conducted and at the time of the travel grant application.

 - The student must be full-time at the time of applying and traveling.
 If a student graduates, they have 90 days to travel to their conference after graduation.